Getting Sick Can Be a Sign of Good Health

 To me this is an astounding assessment.

 However with further questioning I have come to understand that what people mean is they don’t often have illnesses of the brief but intense, possibly bed-domiciled variety such as colds or flu.
 Another version of this reasoning is evident from ex-smokers.
 They remark incredulously that they never got ‘sick’ until they gave up smoking.
-There are similar reasons for this.
+There are similar reasons for both of these situations.

 It is critical to understand the specific process to ‘dis-ease’ of any type, and the body’s early warning signs, so major health problems can be averted.
 By understanding this process you can become adept at valuing and interpreting the many small signals the body provides to get your attention regarding sub-optimal status.
 Discomfort of any kind is purposeful communication, not a nuisance phone call.